Taketomi Island (Taketomijima) 竹富島

 The Okinawan way of life

-Walk the sunbaked streets among the single-story houses—surrounded by stone walls and covered with red tiled roofs—and you'll soon be swept away by the beauty of the Okinawan landscape.
-Look for statues of shisa, which are lions, and guard in pairs against evil spirits.
+Walking along the white sand road—surrounded by stone walls and covered with red tiled roofs—you will be overwhelmed by the beautiful scenery.
+Look for lion statues called shisa, which guard in pairs against evil spirits.

-The best way to see the village is by water buffalo.
-Take a 30-minute tour of the village in a traditional rig pulled by a buffalo while your guide serenades you on the sanshin, a three-stringed instrument similar to the Japanese shamisen.
+It is possible to explore the villages of Taketomi by buffalo cart.
+Take a 30-minute tour of the village in a buffalo cart, while your guide serenades you on the sanshin, a three-stringed instrument similar to the Japanese shamisen.

-The best beach on the island is Kondoi Beach, on the western side.
+The most popular beach on the island is Kondoi Beach, on the western side.
 It's a 15-minute walk from the central village.
 You can also cycle there.
 There are several bicycle rental shops on the island.

 * The information on this page may be subject to change due to COVID-19.